swampservers/contrib/README.md

 \
 *file: lua/swamp/pony/sh_init.lua*

+### function API_Struct(value_type)
+A struct is a table with only string keys, and all string keys are kept on the NetworkString table.
+It's not as static as a C struct.
+\
+*file: lua/swamp/sh_api.lua*

 ### if CLIENT then
 Register a function which is called on the server and executed on the client.
 See this file for details.
 \